swills/cirrina/NOTES.md

 # TODO

+* Finish writing tests
+* Finish cloning -- NICs are done, need to do switches, disks and VMs
+* Do templating
+* Switch to using Netlink
 * arm64 support: kern.osreldate 1500018 -- need to wait for 1500019 and test for that or higher
 * Fix zvol ownership!
 * Fix cirrinactl over IPv6
+* Actually delete disks from the database
 * Add a force kill function for OSs that won't shut down properly and when you don't want to wait
 * Add feature to remove CD after first boot
 * have all cirrinactl commands which use server make a call to hostPing() before doing anything with the server